tokkonopapa/WordPress-IP-Geo-Block/_codex/03. Features and performance/01/the-best-practice-of-target-settings.md

 ### Setting for "Admin area" ###

-Normally, php files under the `wp-admin/` directory should be accessed only by the admin except Ajax call.
+Normally, php files under the `wp-admin/` should be accessed only by the administrator except Ajax call.
 So the best practice for this target is enabling both "**Block by country**" and "**Prevent Zero-day Exploit**" (e.g. [WP-ZEP][WP-ZEP]).

 ![Best setting for Admin area]({{ '/img/2016-01/AdminArea.png' | prepend: site.baseurl }}